Konstantin Tyukavin: International career

 On 20 March 2021, he was called up to the Russia U21 squad for the 2021 UEFA European Under-21 Championship.

 He was called up to the Russia national football team for the first time for World Cup qualifiers against Croatia, Cyprus and Malta in September 2021.
 He made his debut on 4 September 2021 against Cyprus, substituting Fyodor Smolov in the 75th minute of a 2–0 away victory.

 Personal life

-His father Aleksandr Tyukavin is a legendary bandy player who won the Bandy World Championship 8 times and Russian Bandy Super League 16 times.
+His father Aleksandr Tyukavin is a legendary bandy player who won the Bandy World Championship 8 times and Russian Bandy Super League 16 times, including seven times with Dynamo Moscow.